geokat/crud/README.md

 Possible improvements
 =======

+* Implement a more specific error protocol (return app-specific error codes instead of a generic HTTP 400 or 500)
 * Use a networked data store (e.g. Redis or an RDS)
 * Implement basic unit tests
 * Implement a hypermedia format (e.g. Siren) for the API JSON responses to make it easier to consume them using a standard parser